 - as data in a Kubernetes

-- as files in Ambassador's local filesystem.
+- as files in the Ambassador Edge Stack's local filesystem.

 The data contained within each YAML block is the same no matter where the blocks are stored, and multiple YAML documents are likewise supported no matter where the blocks are stored.